 Swimming, especially the freestyle swimming stroke, is surprisingly complicated.
 Many of us have learned the basics before we entered elementary school, but for such a simple concept, it can take years to master.

 Let’s break it down for a moment.

-Each of these four phases are equally important, but paired with proper breathing, kicking, rotation and head position, a swimmer has a lot to keep in mind.
-With this, though, comes an opportunity to fine-tune your technique and ultimately gain an advantage on your competition.
+Each of these four phases is equally important, but paired with proper breathing, kicking, rotation, and head position, a swimmer has a lot to keep in mind.
+With this, though, comes an opportunity to fine-tune your technique and ultimately gain an advantage over your competition.

 While there’s no one-size-fits-all solution for boosting efficiency, here Mueller provides smart, actionable tips on how to save energy through the freestyle stroke for both pool and open water swimmers — complete with sample drills and workouts, as well as metrics to monitor.